postmort3m33/pocket-hero/README.md

 ## Pocket Hero - ESP32 Handheld RPG

+** This game is a work in progress
 A scrolling RPG game built for ESP32 + ST7735 1.8" SPI TFT display (128×160), designed as a physical handheld device.

 ## Hardware